yinan-c/alfred-github-star/README.md

 This workflow is for [Alfred](https://www.alfredapp.com/), a powerful launcher for MacOS.
 This workflow allows you to search through your GitHub stared repositories from https://api.github.com/users/{username}/starred.

-Download from the official [Alfred Workflow Gallery](https://alfred.app/workflows/yinanc/github-star/).
+Download from [repo releases](https://github.com/ychen-97/alfred-github-star/releases) or the official [Alfred Workflow Gallery](https://alfred.app/workflows/yinanc/github-star/).
+Below is a picture from the Gallery.

 ![](https://alfred.app/workflows/yinanc/github-star/images/ghs.png)